natcap/invest.users-guide/source/coastal_blue_carbon.rst

 **LULC Snapshot Years**: A set of years that respectively correspond to the provided lulc snapshot rasters.
 Provided in chronological order.

 **Analysis Year (Optional)**: A date after the provided snapshot years at which to estimate trends in accumulation and disturbance that occur after the last provided lulc snapshot raster.
+If not analysis year is provided, the year of the future-most lulc map will become the analysis year.

 **LULC Transition Effect on Carbon Emissions (CSV)**: Generated by the preprocessor.
 This file must be edited before it can be used by the main model.
 The left-most column represents the source lulc class, and the top row represents the destination lulc class.